felixwongong/cactus/README.md

 ## Performance (CPU only)

 - Speed for various sizes can be estimated proportionally
-- INT4 wiil give 30% gains when merged
+- INT4 will give 2x gains when merged
 - GPUs yield gains but drain battery, will be passed on for NPUs

 | Device                        |  Qwen3-INT8-600m (toks/sec) |